A Simple Comparison of Traditional and Modern Group Health Plans

 A Choice of Methods for Covering Your Group

 Thanks to recent health insurance reform, the phrase “group health plan” is starting to evolve in its meaning.
-On a core level, group health plan refers to a benefit offered by an employer to help cover medical care costs for participants and dependents.
+On a core level, a group health plan refers to a benefit offered by an employer to help cover medical care costs for participants and dependents.
 But there are traditional, evolving and modern ways for group health plans to be structured and administered.
 Here are three methods worth comparing:

 Group Health Insurance: Because the majority of small business employers who offer health benefits use group health insurance policies, this has become the more traditional method of creating a group health plan.
 This type of plan involves working through a health insurance carrier or broker to purchase a health insurance policy designed for the coverage of all employees.